dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Sceptile's Moveset"}
 {:.faded}

+The two Grass-type starter Pokemon which have the attack power to back up their exclusive Elite Charge Move, **Frenzy Plant†**.
+As is common in these paired listings, Venusaur has extra bulk, while Sceptile hits a harder.
+Generally, you'll prefer Sceptile, but wild Bulbasaur are a common inclusion during various events, making Venusaur the more accessible option for most Trainers.\
+Additionally, Venusaur has the secondary Poison-typing, as well as a Mega Evolution.
+Sceptile will be receiving a Mega of its own in the future, but for now it will have to wait.

 ### Tangrowth - Objectively Flawless (citation needed)
 ![Tangrowth](https://img.pokemondb.net/sprites/home/normal/tangrowth.png)

 > Vine Whip + Power Whip
 {:.note title="Optimal Moveset"}
 {:.faded}

+The evolved form of my favorite Pokemon, Tangela, requires 100 Candy and a Sinnoh Stone, much like Roserade at the top of this Type's list.
+Though it doesn't hit quite as hard, it has *much* more bulk to keep it in the fight, and more importantly ditches the pesky secondary Poison-type, removing weakness to Psychic-types.

 ## Water-Type